g-bulgarit/g-bulgarit.github.io/content/projects/01_operank.md

 technologies = ["Python", "CP-SAT", "ML"]
 +++

-System for optimized scheduling of surgeries in hospitals, developed with the Tel-Aviv Medical Center.
+System for optimized scheduling of surgeries in hospitals, developed using data from Tel-Aviv Medical Center.
 Achieved 25% increase in operating room utilization and 40% more surgeries scheduled per unit time.
+Final project as part of my B.Sc studies.